 Melville had once taken me to a very decent pub in Cambridge.
 We went to the saloon bar, also called the private bar.
 The area behind the bar, where the bartenders were very busy pouring draft beer, went right past a division into the public bar.
 That’s where the workers go when they come back from a day’s hard work and want a pint of bitter or a Guinness.
 They feel that they are dirty and not fit for polite company.
 So the divisions were made to make the working men in their overalls feel comfortable.
 And of course the little sherry drinking ladies as well.
 In fact, I have never known a country where class divisions are as obvious and as accepted as in England.

 All right, so we were in the saloon bar and I saw a copy of Punch on one table.
 Until then Punch had only been a joke to me.
 I had never really seen a copy.
-It was a cartoon from a very old copy of Punch.
+My only acquaintance with Punch is a cartoon I had been told about as coming from Punch Magazine.
 It takes place in a men’s club, no sorry, a gentlemen’s club, where one man says to a seriously nodding man.
 ‘Excuse me sir, but are you reading the paper you’re sitting on?’
 I am told that Punch magazine doesn’t exist any more.
 What a shame!
 No, I mean, what a pity – of course!

 In my wanderings I of course visited Westminster Abbey and saw the Poets’ corner.
-I was very much impressed by that whole section of the city, the Houses of Parliament and Westminster Abbey right next to the Thames.
-The cathedral is a beautiful sight, and it’s probably the most beautiful gothic church I’ve ever seen.
+This beautiful cathedral has been the coronation church since 1066 and is the final resting place of seventeen monarchs.
+I was very much impressed by that whole section of the city, the Houses of Parliament and Westminster Abbey right next to the Thames, at the southern end of the wide street named Whitehall.
+The cathedral is a beautiful sight, and it is certainly one of the most impressive gothic churches I have ever seen.
 The Palace of Westminster, as the name goes for the Houses of Parliament, is just as impressive.

 The high points in my rather brief stay in London were The Royal Albert Hall and the Royal Festival Hall, which was just a few years old at the time, a magnificent modern building.

-Melville took me to a concert at the Festival Hall.
+Melville, my wonderful friend, took me to a concert at the Festival Hall.
 I don’t remember what we heard but it was just such an experience to be in this extremely modern and grandiose concert hall.
-I was probably too impressed after being used to concerts at our Malmö Stadsteater, which was infinitely less grandiose, to really notice or at least remember what they were playing.
+I was probably too impressed after being used to concerts at our Malmö Stadsteater, which is infinitely less grandiose, to really notice or at least remember what they were playing.

-My summer in England had come to an end.
+My summer in England had come to a close.
 In the letter exchange that followed, Melville asked me to become his May Queen the following year.
-It was with a heavy heart that I said ‘No, I didn’t think that would be possible’.
-For one thing I couldn’t have afforded a trip to England for no other reason than to attend the May Ball.
-But the really important reason was of course the fact that I didn’t want to get in any way indebted or tied to Melville, no matter how nice he was, and how good a friend.
+It was with a heavy heart that I said “No, I didn’t think that would be possible”.
+For one thing I could not have afforded a trip to England for no other reason than to attend the May Ball.
+But the really important reason was of course the fact that I didn’t want to commit myself to Melville, no matter how nice he was, and how dear a friend.